 Environmental Parameters (from Cheli et al., 2021)

 Sea surface temperature (SST) for the Adriatic Sea of modern settings was obtained from the global ocean OSTIA sea surface temperature and sea ice analysis databank (https://ghrsst-pp.metoffice.gov.uk).
 Mean annual SST was calculated from daily values from January 2010 to December 2019 (number of daily values = 3651 for each site).
 SST estimates for sub-fossil horizons were based on the Alkenones unsaturation index, a widely applied proxy for past SST and obtained from the high-resolution SST record of the past 10,000 years for the central-northern Mediterranean Sea (Gulf of Lion; Jalali et al., 2016), considered a comparable physiographic setting for the North Adriatic Sea.
-To evaluate possible discrepancies between Gulf of Lion and targeted area of the NAS we downloaded
+To evaluate possible discrepancies between Gulf of Lion and targeted area of the NAS we extracted sea surface temperature data for the Gulf of Lion from January 2010 to December 2019, which corresponds to the period used to assess modern temperatures in the Adriatic Sea.
+This data was sourced from the Global Ocean OSTIA database (Copernicus link: Global Ocean OSTIA Sea Surface Temperature and Sea Ice Analysis | Copernicus Marine Service ; Donlon et al., 2012; Good et al., 2020; ).
+We focused on two specific locations (ca. 80 km apart) within the Gulf:

+1) Offshore of the Rhône Delta (longitude 4.980°E, latitude 43.271°N), which provides an environment comparable to our study area.
+The mean temperature for this location during the period from 2010 to 2019 was 17.3°C, with a 95% confidence interval (CI) of 17.2°C to 17.5°C.

+2) The northernmost part of the Gulf (longitude 4.031°E, latitude 43.520°N), approximately 80 km northwest of the first site, recorded a mean temperature of 16.7°C, with a 95% CI of 16.6°C to 16.9°C.

+In the target area of the NAS, the mean modern temperatures from January 2010 to December 2019 for the two sites (30 km apart) were 17.2°C and 17.3°C. Thus, the modern temperatures in our sample area are comparable to, or slightly lower than, those reported for the study area.
+This suggests that our findings are conservative and robust.
+We have also updated the Environmental Parameters section of the supplementary material to include this information.

 Shell biometrics and skeletal parameters (from Cheli et al. 2021, slightly modified)